bradlipovsky/bradlipovsky.github.io/_pages/leadership.md

     <h2>Founding the UW FiberLab</h2>
   </div>
   <div class="research-section__body">
-    <p>Brad founded the UW FiberLab as a collaborative research enterprise for distributed fiber sensing in geophysics and environmental science.
+    <p>Brad founded the UW FiberLab as shared infrastructure for field experiments that test deformation, fracture, friction, and wave propagation in natural and engineered Earth systems.
 The Lab brings together faculty, students, postdoctoral researchers, instrumentation, data systems, and collaborators across disciplines rather than treating sensing equipment as the property of a single project.</p>
     <p>Externally funded science remains its core purpose, but shared equipment access has also developed into a sustained operation.
 Equipment leasing broadens access to specialized systems, supports research teams around the world, and helps maintain capability between individual grants.</p>
     <p><a class="text-link" href="https://fiberlab.uw.edu">Visit the UW FiberLab</a></p>
   </div>